 It is with great joy and pride that Amy can nourish her own passion and love of tap by performing professionally as a member of Vancouver’s Urban Tap Squad Company across British Columbia.
 In 2006, they performed Urban Interludes to sold-out audiences in Vernon and the Vancouver Roundhouse.

 It is Amy’s desire to share her diversified training, technique, musicality and rhythm and genuine love and passion for tap dance with students of all ages.
 Her renowned and unique choreography comes from within her soul and captures the very essence of tap and its beautiful rhythms.
-With her love of teaching children of all ages and adults, she encourages fun and embracing the love and joy of tap with patience and positivity.
+With her love of teaching children of all ages and adults, she encourages fun and embraces the love and joy of tap with patience and positivity.
 Amy teaches students to ‘un-tap’ the joy of this wonderful instrument and music within them to truly hear and articulate their own joyful noise.